tkassila/unistore-1/README.md

 # unistore

+> tkassila: a modified version of this code is under repo name 'unistore'!

 > A tiny 350b centralized state container with component bindings for [Preact] & [React].

 - **Small** footprint complements Preact nicely _(unistore + unistore/preact is ~650b)_